Shalom-0110/Shalom-0110/README.md

 <h1 align="center">Hey there👋I'm Shalom</h1>

-I'm an aspiring Software Development Engineer on a journey through code.
+Just a tech fanatic on a journey through code.
 I specialize in crafting web applications and designing captivating websites.
 <br>
 🔭 **Looking for opportunities in software roles to contribute my skills and gain new experiences from exciting projects.**
 <h2 align="center">🎯 Here are a few Technologies I've had my hands on:</h2>